drkakulkarni/WaveProtein/README.md

 # WaveProtein
-Wavelet based tool to analyze propagation of conformational changes across the polypeptide chain in Small GTPase structures.
+** WaveProtein** is a Wavelet transformation based tool to analyze propagation of conformational changes across the polypeptide chain in Small GTPase structures.
 This tool can be extended for the analysis of other protein structures.

 The package contains two codes; “PDB2RCO.c” and “Small_GTPases_WC.py”

 ### Prerequisites